jetstack/finops-stack/content/selection/monitoring.md

 ### [Crane](https://gocrane.io/)

-“A FinOps Platform for Cloud Resource Analytics and Economics in Kubernetes clusters.”
+"A FinOps Platform for Cloud Resource Analytics and Economics in Kubernetes clusters."
-Community recognition: On CNCF Landscape, not a CNCF Project, not on FinOps Foundation’s Landscape.
+Community recognition: On CNCF Landscape, not a CNCF Project, not on FinOps Foundation's Landscape.
 **License**: Apache
 **Level of Maintenance**: last release Jul 2023.
 Does not appear actively maintained.

 ### [Komiser](https://www.komiser.io/)

-“A cloud-agnostic resource mananger… integrates with multiple cloud providers … builds a cloud asset inventory, and helps you break down your cost at the resource level 💰”
+"A cloud-agnostic resource mananger... integrates with multiple cloud providers … builds a cloud asset inventory, and helps you break down your cost at the resource level 💰"
-Community recognition: Not on CNCF Landscape, not a CNCF Project, not on FinOps Foundation’s Landscape.
+Community recognition: Not on CNCF Landscape, not a CNCF Project, not on FinOps Foundation's Landscape.
 Has community following: 4.8k stars on GitHub.
 **License**: Elastic License (ELv2).
 **Level of Maintenance**: actively maintained.